philgyford/samuelpepys-twitter/README.md

 ## Tweet files

 There are files of tweets in dated yearly directories and monthly files, eg, `tweets/1660/01.txt`.
 Most recent tweets at the top of each file.
-The years shoul be `YEARS_AHEAD` years ago. eg, if `YEARS_AHEAD` is 353, then tweets in the `1660` directory will be used in `2013`.
+The years shoul be `YEARS_AHEAD` years ago. eg, if `YEARS_AHEAD` is set to `353`, then tweets in the `1660` directory will be used in 2013.

 Tweets should be in time order, with most recent first.
 Each tweet should be on a single line, preceded by its date and time, eg: